Information for the Newly Diagnosed

 On this journey, you are never alone.

-Regardless of the age at diagnosis, the LGS (Lennox-Gastaut Syndrome) journey can certainly be overwhelming.
-You can rest assured that the LGS Foundation, our family ambassadors, and volunteers will be available when you need information, support, or just a sympathetic ear.
+Regardless of the age at diagnosis, the Lennox-Gastaut Syndrome (LGS) journey can be overwhelming.
+You can rest assured that the LGS Foundation, our family ambassadors, and volunteers will be available as you need information, support, or an ear to listen.
+The LGS Foundation is an organization run by families with LGS for families of LGS.
+We understand.

 Newly Diagnosed Checklist